ruiiiiqi/raeyu.github.io/_news/announcement_1.md

 related_posts: false
 ---

 Will present in Invited Paper Session "Regression Discontinuity Designs with Complex Data" in Joint Statistical Meeting, 2025.
-See you in Nashville!
+See you in Nashville.